10 Real-life Cat Heroes

 Cats and dogs were two of the most domesticated animals on the planet.
 Dogs are loved because of their adorable puppy eyes that melt the human heart.
-Cats, however, are loved even though they don’t seem to care for humans at all.
+Cats, however, are loved even though they don’t seem to care for humans (at all).
 Cat’s mentality is different from dogs in a way that dogs treat humans as masters or someone above them.
 Cats on the other hand, are the opposite.
-They think that humans are inferior and just someone to provide food for them (like a nanny?).
+They are highly independent and so they somehow seemed to think that humans are inferior and just someone to provide food for them (like a nanny?).
 Cats have their own world and they go their own ways.
 They are selfish and solitary.
 They do what they want and humans cannot put a leash on them.
 They are free-spirited.
 But no matter how carefree and aloof they seem to be, cats love their humans more than anything.
 They don’t show it often enough but when their human needs help, cats will always come to their rescue.

 1. Pudding, the would-be-therapy cat